byuicampuscd/portfolio-generator/New Portfolio Generator/NewPortfolioGeneratorNotes.md

 ## New Portfolio Generator Notes

+### Today
+1. figure out catalouger
+1. see if we can write one file with all teams in one
+1. figure out how many readers we need
+1. figure out logic for if statements

 ### Goals
 1. Students keep their courses from last semester
 1. Course leads work with **one** student